cjmcdonald42/mxMoodle/docs/SERVER.md

     - `Path to PHP CLI`: enter `/usr/bin/php`
     - Click `Save Changes`
 - `Site administration` > `Server` > `Support contact`
-    - `Supoort Name`: enter whatever you want — this value will appear in the from field of all emails sent from your server
+    - `Supoort Name`: *enter whatever you want — this value will appear in the from field of all emails sent from your server*
-    - `Support Email`: enter `admin@localhost.local` (or anything else that looks like an email)
+    - `Support Email`: `admin@localhost.local` *(or anything else that looks like an email)*
     - Click `Save Changes`
 - `Site administration` > `Server` > `Email` > `Outgoing mail configuration`
     - `SMTP hosts`: enter `smtp.gmail.com:587`
     - `SMTP security`: select `TLS`
     - `SMTP username`: enter `moodle@mxschool.edu` *You can use any email here you like*
     - `SMTP password`: *Enter the password for your Moodle email account; see Chuck for details*
-    - `No-reply address`: enter `noreply@localhost.local` (or anything else that looks like an email) — this address will be the "sender" of all mxSchool emails sent from your server
+    - `No-reply address`: `noreply@localhost.local` *(or anything else that looks like an email) — this address will be the "sender" of all mxSchool emails sent from your server*
     - `Email via information`: select `Always`
     - Click `Save Changes`
 - `Site administration` > `Development` > `Debugging`